ERmak148/BouncyBall/README.md

 spawnball - spawn customizable ball

+despawnball <BallId/*> - despawns the ball / all balls

+listballs - lists all registered balls

 ### `spawnball` Command Arguments Description

 This command spawns a glowing, bouncing sphere at another player’s location.

 <details>

 1. **PlayerId**
    - The numeric ID of the player whose position the ball will appear at.
    - *Example:* `2`